Major Upgrades

 Directly from your environment.
 See the Database backups article,

-Or clone down, restore the project, and backup the local database.
+Or clone down, restore the project, and back up the local database.

 Step 1: Enable .NET